aldy97/Budget-Planner-Client/README.md

 ## Budget planner helps you improve your financial status🤑

 - Users can keep track of where their money has gone to and where it came from.
-- Completely free to use!
-All functions are unlocked for all users.
 - Made a mistake on your record?
 Do not delete it yet!
-You can edit it to save your time.
+You can edit it in history.
 - Auto-genetrated diagrams could visually help you analyze your financial health.
 - Always set a goal for yourself, including when you are using BP.
-You can set a monthly expense threshold to give your an alert.
+You can set a monthly expense threshold to give yourself an alert.
+- Using BP in public?
+You can choose to hide numbers by clicking "Hide number" under the user dropdown on the top right corner.

 ## Budget planner is involving continuously✨